-In Montgomery, Alabama, a Montgomery police officer was arrested last Wednesday
+In Reading, Pennsylvania, a Reading police officer was arrested last Wednesday

 on charges he stole at least $16,500 seized from drug suspects as evidence.
 Officer Jodi Royer, 47, He is charged with theft by unlawful taking, receiving stolen property, tampering with evidence and unlawful use of a computer and related counts.
 He came under suspicion in March when his supervisor discovered cash missing from the evidence property room in the basement of City Hall.
 Investigators said Royer stole the money to support his gambling habit.
 Royer was transferred to the evidence department in April 2011.
 The Berks County District Attorney's audited the evidence and allege Royer tampered with evidence in six cases, stealing $14,484 in four cases and returning $2,214 from two other cases but with bills of the wrong denomination, including some that were not in circulation at the time of the original case.

 In Los Angeles, two former LA County sheriff's deputies were arrested last Thursday on charges they planted guns in a medical marijuana dispensary and used the planted weapons as the basis to falsely arrest two men.
 Julio Cesar Martinez, 39, and Anthony Manuel Paez, 32, were charged with one felony count each of conspiracy to obstruct justice and altering evidence as a peace officer.
 The two officers allegedly turned off the electricity and a security camera system inside the dispensary as they planted guns.
 They then wrote a report saying they spotted a drug deal involving a person with a gun and claimed to have followed him into the dispensary.
 But surveillance video from the dispensary was "inconsistent" with their report.
 They pair of crooked cops are looking at up to seven years each.